The conference program is now available here:

 The link to connect to the zoom sessions will be emailed to registered participants.

 You will need to establish a Zoom account before the conference begins, which you can do for free from the Zoom website.
 You can interface with Zoom via the desktop client, a mobile app, and will be also able to join the meeting via browser only (Google Chrome recommended) if you are unable to download the Zoom desktop client.
 We suggest the desktop client or mobile app, which use less bandwidth than Zoom in your browser.
 See Zoom help for more: https://bit.ly/2RM0rzQ.

-Regular talks will be scheduled with lengths of 15 or 20 minutes, depending on the number of proposals for oral presentations.
+Regular talks will be scheduled with lengths of 20 minutes.
 We plan to organise also ‘Lightning talks’ of short duration (maximum 3 slides in 3 minutes with 2 minutes discussion).
 These talks can be presented in any language, if English subtitles are provided.
 They must be recorded and sent to the organizers two weeks before the meeting.